-With the goal to raise awareness and address the barriers to attendance among all women but particularly 25-29 year olds, social media was the perfect place to promote these messages, launched on International Women’s Day this year.
-I shared a photo of me at my cervical screening appointment with a pair of ‘post-it pants’ with the #weareallsmearready and encouraged others to participate and share the message.
+With the goal to raise awareness and address the barriers to attendance among all women but particularly 25-29 year olds, social media was the perfect place to promote these messages, launched on International Women’s Day this year in partnership with Wiltshire Women in Business.

-As a group of fellow craft lovers we have been hand sewing mini pants with the #weareallsmearready message to place in public toilets during National Cervical Screening week 10-16th June 2019.
+As a group of fellow craft lovers we have been creating lots of mini pants ready customising with #weareallsmearready to drop in public places during National Cervical Screening week 10-16th June 2019.

 I have been working with a group of fellow craftivists to create lots of these mini pants and am hoping to enlist the help of supportive public at the pop-up craftivism event to spread the message even further to save lives.